 Non Essential and Essential Amino AcidsThe 11 non-essential amino acids are not called "non-essential" because they are not important.
 They are important, and your body requires them to perform several functions.
 These amino acids are called "non-essential" because you don't need to get them from your diet.
 Your body can build those 11 amino acids from chemicals already present in your body.
 The non-essential amino acids include:

 - Aspartic Acid

 - Glutamic Acid

-The nine essential amino acids are called "essential" because you can't manufacture them, you have to eat proteins that contain those amino acids.
-Those essential amino acids include:
+The nine essential amino acids are called "essential" because you can't manufacture them; you have to eat proteins that contain those amino acids.
+They include: